itsPinguiz/CI2025_lab1/README.md

 ### **Problem Space**
 The **problem space** represents all possible configurations of how items can be distributed among the knapsacks (including the option of leaving items unassigned).
-If there are $ n $ items and $ k $ knapsacks, each item can be in one of $ k + 1 $ states (placed in one of the knapsacks, or not placed at all).
+If there are $n$ items and $k$ knapsacks, each item can be in one of $k + 1$ states (placed in one of the knapsacks, or not placed at all).
 Thus, the total number of possible configurations is roughly:

 $$
 (k + 1)^n
 $$

-This enormous combinatorial space makes exhaustive search impossible for large $ n $, since even small increases in problem size cause an exponential explosion in possibilities.
+This enormous combinatorial space makes exhaustive search impossible for large $n$, since even small increases in problem size cause an exponential explosion in possibilities.

 ---